Talking Points & Expectations

 CLICK HERE FOR 👉 SCAFFOLDING

-As a result, the panel was supported at both ends by 2×4 wood pieces placed on end in order to provide clearance for threaded studs.
+As a result, the panel was supported at both ends by 2×4 wood pieces placed on the end in order to provide clearance for threaded studs.
 At the completion of the welding, the employee was attempting to move the panel to a nearby cart for transport to the portable saw for trimming.

 Since the welds were still hot, the employee kept the welding glove on his right hand while his left hand was protected with an impact-resistant glove.
 As he reached around the panel with his right hand, one of the 2×4 wood supports fell over causing the panel to fall and pinch his hand between the panel and the welding table.